-As shown in the second column of the meshes in Figure 13, in the vicinity of the low/high valence vertices, we have added clusters of vertices to remove them locally.
-In order not to have those dense clusters, we incorporate edge lengths in quadric errors such that, shorter edges become more suitable candidates to be collapsed.
+We also incorporate edge lengths in quadric errors such that, shorter edges become better candidates to be collapsed.
 This attempts to eliminate small dense groups of vertices and tends to equalize the edge lengths of the mesh, which gives a more uniformly distributed vertex set.

-In order to quantify the quality of the resulting mesh, we compute an approximation error measured by the well-known Metro tool [20], which calculates the Hausdorff distance between the original mesh and the final mesh after geometry enhancement.
-The error is mostly the result of the simplification process, as the remeshing phase itself does not add significant error to the mesh.
-The error as well as various other statistics related to our remeshing algorithm, such as the execution time, are shown in Table 1.
+In order to quantify the quality of the resulting mesh, we compute an approximation error measured by the well-known Metro tool [4], which calculates the Hausdorff distance between the original mesh and the final mesh after geometry enhancement.
+The error is mostly a result of the simplification process, and 5-6-7 remeshing itself does not add significant error to the mesh.
+The error as well as various other statistics related to our remeshing algorithm, such as the execution time, are shown in table 1.